 - Parkinson’s disease

-Strong genetic component, especially within immmediate family members.
-Deficiencies also seen in structures of the frontal lobe, cerebellum, hippocampus, and others.
+Depression has a strong genetic component and is especially common within immediate family members.
+Deficiencies are also seen in structures of the frontal lobe, cerebellum, hippocampus, etc.

 Monoamine hypothesis for the disease:

-The most prevalent form of dementia characterized by memory loss.
-Anterograde amnesia is an inability to form new memories.
-AD is a cortical disease affecting the outermost layer of the brain, the cortex.
-Linked to formation of beta-amyloid plaques and neurofibrillary tangles.
-Formation could lead to “synaptic clutter” which would impact normal function.
-Abnormalities in the activity of ACh in the hippocampus (memory).
+The most prevalent form of dementia is characterized by memory loss.
+Anterograde amnesia is the inability to form new memories.
+AD is a cortical disease affecting the outermost layer of the brain—the cortex.
+The condition is linked to the formation of beta-amyloid plaques and neurofibrillary tangles.
+This formation could lead to ‘synaptic clutter’ which would impact normal function.
+Abnormalities in the activity of acetylcholine in the hippocampus (memory) could also be contributory.

-Movement disorder caused by death of cells that generate dopamine in:
+PD is a movement disorder caused by the death of cells that generate dopamine in:

-Symptoms include: resting tremor, slow movement, rigidity of movements of the face.
+Symptoms include resting tremor, slow movement, and rigidity of movements of the face.
 Treatment usually centers around restoring levels of DA (i.e. L-Dopa, DA agonists).

-A nervous breakdown is, contrary to the diseases mentioned above, the colloquial name for a psychologically extremely strenuous situation.
-Many different reactions or disturbances of the nervous system fall under the concept of a nervous breakdown.
+A nervous breakdown is, contrary to the diseases mentioned above, the colloquial name for a situation that is extremely strenuous psychologically.
+Different reactions or disturbances of the nervous system fall under the concept of a nervous breakdown.

 They are the responses of the nervous system to unexpected or traumatic experiences, such as

-The nervous system does not literally break down; it rather responds to extraordinary strain in always the same manner: the increased production of stress hormones enhances the impulse transmission in the nervous system and leads to either a flight or fight response.
+The nervous system does not literally break down.
+It rather responds to extraordinary strain in usually the same manner.
+The increased production of stress hormones enhances the impulse transmission in the nervous system and leads to either a flight-or-fight response.

 As a consequence, the body rapidly activates its energy reserves, which produces the following typical symptoms: